DanNixon/BubbleScopeCL/README.md

 This can be used to correct the framerate for the video output, if the camera does not support user defined framerate then passing the measured FPS using ```-f``` will ensure the recorded video is of the correct framerate.

 Requires OpenCV (tested with version 2.4) and uses the [High Resolution Timer](http://www.songho.ca/misc/timer/timer.html) C++ library.

+Almost certainly not cross platform, although will probably work when compiled with Cygwin.